nuwave/lighthouse/docs/master/api-reference/directives.md

 ## @field

-Specify a custom resolver function for a single field.
+Assign a resolver function to a field.

 In most cases, you do not even need this directive.
 Make sure you read about the built in directives for [querying data](../the-basics/fields.md#query-data) and [mutating data](../the-basics/fields.md#mutate-data),